tanyelai/neuroscience/README.md

 I continued the neurodegenerative diseases from cog. neurosci. book.
 I am at the Methods to Perturb Neural Function.
 I feel like I am not studying enough, but here we are.

 Anyways, I think it is important to not break rhythm of study.

+### Day 47-53
+I studied Sensory Systems.
+I did some visitings, and I am about to start project in Tactile Research Laboratory at Boğaziçi University.